udaysahu1808/FinShield-AI-Assistant/README.md

 Permission is granted only to view this project for personal, educational or portfolio evaluation purposes.
 Commercial use, redistribution and creation of derivative works are strictly prohibited.

-Unauthorized use, reproduction, or distribution of this project may result in legal action under applicable copyright laws.
+Unauthorized use, reproduction or distribution of this project may result in legal action under applicable copyright laws.

 For permissions or licensing inquiries, please contact the copyright holder directly.